-It doesn’t help matters that the recent COVID-19 outbreak has had medical lab professionals scrambling to complete testing and diagnosis for the virus.
-The demand for traveling laboratory professionals has spiked since the outbreak, with focus to getting the right lab professionals to where they’re needed most.
+The COVID-19 pandemic left the healthcare industry scrambling to complete testing and diagnosis for the virus, putting pressure on medical lab professionals.
+The demand for traveling laboratory professionals spiked during the beginning of the outbreak, with focus to getting the right lab professionals to where they’re needed most.

-Lab workers aren’t the only component missing from the healthcare equation, either.
-As the federal government tries to gear up on nationwide screening, lab professionals face a hurdle: shortages of testing supplies, chemical components and swabs that are needed to collect samples from patients.
-In a March 2020 Washington Post article, epidemiologists pushed for large-scale, at-home testing to help quell the anxiety of the people and the lack of tests available to the U.S. population who want answers, and to also alleviate the lab processing workload for medical lab professionals.
+Lab workers haven't been the only component missing from the healthcare equation, either.
+At the beginning of the pandemic, the federal government tried to gear up on nationwide screening, and lab professionals faced a hurdle: shortages of testing supplies, chemical components and swabs used to collect samples from patients.
+Last year in a March 2020 Washington Post article, epidemiologists pushed for large-scale, at-home testing to help quell anxieties and to alleviate the lab processing workload for medical lab professionals.

-In Colorado, one of the first drive-through coronavirus testing centers was opened, where patients with a doctor's note can get tested for free without even getting out of their car.
-These drive-thru coronavirus tests are popping up all over the country, with a need for lab techs to perform the swab and sample collection from patients, as well as lab professionals to help process the results in a timely manner.
+Drive-thru coronavirus tests cropped up all over the country, with a need for lab techs to perform the swab and sample collection from patients, as well as lab professionals to help process the results in a timely manner.
 While the overall job market may be shrouded in uncertainty during the coronavirus outbreak, traveling lab professionals have a place at the table and can positively impact patient care.